MetalKnightCat/MetalKnightCat/README.md

 ## 🌱 **Currently Learning**

-- Frontend development to enhance my full-stack skills.
+- Frontend and Backend to enhance my full-stack skills.
 - Advanced Python programming and SQL for data analysis.
 - Machine learning and AI to build smarter applications.